 3 – Breathe Yourself Back Into A Relaxed State

 Your breath, the way you breathe, can actually have a powerful effect on your nervous system.
-This is because exercising the diaphragm stimulates the vagal nerve which in response turns down the sympathetic or ‘fight or flight’ side of your automomic nervous systerm and stimulates the rest and digest, or parasympathic autonomic system.
+This is because exercising the diaphragm stimulates the vagal nerve which in response turns down the sympathetic or ‘fight or flight’ side of your autonomic nervous system and stimulates the rest and digest, or parasympathetic autonomic system.
 In essence it reduces the stress response and creates inner harmony between your body and mind.

 This type of breathing is called diaphragmatic or slow abdominal breathing.